Energy Science Made Simple

 Fig 16 Caloric energy is the amount of internal energy that would flow from one system to another

 In the gas expansion examined in Chapter 10 there is a type of flow of the multidirectional energy of the molecules from a small space into a larger space.
 Conversions from one form of external energy to another form of external energy such as this can occur in a single reservoir of energy.
 Converting internal energy such as thermal energy to external energy is much more difficult and a flow between two reservoirs is required.
-A reservoir...is considered to be a source of internal energy in equilibrium or at the same uniform temperament.
-In this web-booklet the flow between two reservoirs is called caloric energy.
+A reservoir...is considered to be a source of internal energy in equilibrium or at the same uniform temperature.
+In this booklet the flow between two reservoirs is called caloric energy.
 This term is not used in present textbooks.
 Presently it is said that the difference in total internal energy of two systems results in a flow, but it is easier to deal with a single energy rather than a difference of two energies.
 Carnot described this flow of internal energy to be similar to a waterfall.
 This waterfall though is not external energy, it is rather a waterfall of internal energy. |

 20. HELMHOLTZ ENERGY